+The team had an alphabetical storage system for people's bags of prescription medication.
+This meant it could quickly retrieve people's medicines and their prescription when needed.
 The pharmacy kept records of medicines delivered to people, including those it was unable to deliver.
-Recipients of these deliveries signed for CDs the pharmacy had supplied.
+The RP explained that recipients of these deliveries signed for CDs the pharmacy had supplied, but they were unable to locate these records.

-The team took appropriate action when it received alerts for medicines suspected of not being fit for purpose.
-But it did not keep corresponding records that confirmed this, so it could find it harder to show that these were effectively managed.
-It disposed of obsolete medicines in waste bins kept away from its medicines stock, which reduced the risk of these becoming mixed with stock or supplying medicines that might be unsuitable.
+The team took appropriate action when it received alerts for medicines suspected of not being fit for purpose, and it kept corresponding records that confirmed this.
+The pharmacy disposed of obsolete medicines in waste bins kept away from its medicines stock, which reduced the risk of these becoming mixed with stock or supplying medicines that might be unsuitable.

-Principle 5 - Equipment and facilities ✓ Standards met
+Principle 5 - Equipment and facilities Standards met